awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-creating-snapshot.md

 + [New\-EC2SnapshotBatch](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2SnapshotBatch.html) \(AWS Tools for Windows PowerShell\)

 **To create application\-consistent snapshots using Systems Manager Run Command**
 You can use Systems Manager Run Command to take application\-consistent snapshots of all EBS volumes attached to your Amazon EC2 Windows instances\.
 The snapshot process uses the Windows [Volume Shadow Copy Service \(VSS\)](https://technet.microsoft.com/en-us/library/ee923636(v=ws.10).aspx) to take image\-level backups of VSS\-aware applications, including data from pending transactions between these applications and the disk\.
 You don't need to shut down your instances or disconnect them when you back up all attached volumes\.
-For more information, see [Creating a VSS Application\-Consistent SnapshotRestoring Volumes from VSS\-Enabled EBS snapshots](application-consistent-snapshots.md)\.
+For more information, see [Creating a VSS application\-consistent snapshotRestoring volumes from VSS\-enabled EBS snapshots](application-consistent-snapshots.md)\.

 ## Working with EBS snapshots<a name="using-snapshots"></a>